ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

    - `no-ci/` - (Not applicable to PyMAPDL) In some repositories, branches with this prefix do not trigger CI/CD.
    - `test/` - Improvements or changes to testing.
    - `testing/` - For testing and debugging.
 It should not be used for branches that are going to be merged to ``main``.
-   - `release/` - Contain the released versions changes.
+   - `release/` - Contains the released versions changes.
    - `dependabot/` - Created by Dependabot.
    - `junk/` - Other purposes.
 It should not be used for branches that are going to be merged to ``main``.